virer/virium-csi-drv-node/README.md

 ## 🚀 Overview

-This repository contains the **Virim CSI driver** — a Kubernetes CSI-compatible plugin that extends the functionality of the [official iSCSI CSI driver](https://github.com/kubernetes-csi/csi-driver-iscsi) to support **dynamic provisioning**.
+This repository contains the **Virim CSI driver node part** — a Kubernetes CSI-compatible plugin that extends the functionality of the [official iSCSI CSI driver](https://github.com/kubernetes-csi/csi-driver-iscsi) to support **dynamic provisioning**.

 **CSI plugin name**: `virium.csi.virer.net`